DBProductions/svelte-starter/README.md

 [svelte-devtools](https://github.com/sveltejs/svelte-devtools)

-This starter repository is only a simple example, the project template got adjusted!
+This starter repository is only a simple `example`, the project template got adjusted!
 No generator or guide how to use Svelte or how to organize your code.

 Some basic components are defined and wrapped in a main component.